TheCarsonWest/TheCarsonWest.github.io/test/content/Capital Compromise.md

 ## Impact?
 Why Significant?:
 * **Delayed the Civil War:** The compromise temporarily eased sectional tensions by offering concessions to both the North and South.
-* **Increased Sectionalism:** Ultimately, the Compromise of 1850 exacerbated tensions over slavery due to the controversial Fugitive Slave Act, which further divided the nation and led to increased abolitionist activity.
+* **Increased  [Sectionalism](./../sectionalism/) :** Ultimately, the [Compromise of 1850](./../compromise-of-1850/) exacerbated tensions over slavery due to the controversial Fugitive Slave Act, which further divided the nation and led to increased abolitionist activity.
 * **Showed the fragility of compromise:**  The Compromise demonstrated the increasing difficulty of finding peaceful solutions to the issue of slavery.

 # [IDS Unit 3](./../ids-unit-3/)